-Prerequisite: Algebra I - passed with C or better, Principles of Engineering (POE), is the second in a series of classes that offers students in-depth, hands-on knowledge of engineering and technology-based careers and the design processes they use.
+Prerequisite: Algebra I - passed with C or better,

+Principles of Engineering (POE), is the second in a series of classes that offers students in-depth, hands-on knowledge of engineering and technology-based careers and the design processes they use.
 Students will have the opportunity to explore and solve real-world problems using Fischertechnik building kits, computer software, and a tensile stress analyzer.
 POE also addresses the social and political consequences of technology.
-Grading is project based, with an emphasis on problem solving science credit.
+Grading is project based, with an emphasis on problem solving and communicating results using various reports formats.
+Principles of Engineering classes may count as practical art OR science credit.
 This course is a two-hour block held at the Workforce Development Center in Kenai.